PlanYourFIRE Logo

 • Investing in Low-Cost Index Funds: The most common investment strategy is to put money into low-cost, broad-market index funds or ETFs.
 The goal is to achieve compound growth over time without the high fees associated with actively managed funds.

 • The 4% Rule (Safe Withdrawal Rate): This is a common guideline used to determine how much you can withdraw from your investment portfolio each year in retirement.
-Your "FIRE Number" is often calculated as 25 times your estimated annual expenses, which corresponds to a 4% safe withdrawal rate (SWR).
+The SWR has an inverse relationship with the size of the nest egg you need: a lower rate requires a larger portfolio, while a higher rate allows for a smaller one.
+Your "FIRE Number" is often calculated as 25 times your estimated annual expenses, which corresponds to a 4% safe withdrawal rate (SWR), since 1 / 0.04 = 25.

 Types of FIRE

 The FIRE movement isn't one-size-fits-all.
-Several variations have emerged:
+Several variations have emerged, defining different kinds of the FIRE lifestyle:

 • Lean FIRE: Living on a very minimalist budget in retirement (e.g., less than $40,000 per year).

-• Fat FIRE: Aiming for a more traditional or even lavish retirement lifestyle, requiring a much larger nest egg.
+• Fat FIRE: Aiming for a more traditional or even lavish retirement lifestyle, representing a high-spending FIRE lifestyle.

 • Barista FIRE: Retiring from a primary career but taking on part-time work or a "passion project" to cover living expenses or health insurance, while letting investments continue to grow.